scriptorron/indi_pylibcamera/README.md

 An example for a configuration file can be found in this repository.

+## Error when restarting indiserver
+When killing the indiserver sometimes the driver process continues to run.
+You can see this with:

+`ps ax | grep indi`

+If you get `python3 ././indi_pylibcamera.py` in the output the driver process is still running.
+In that case you must kill the driver process manually before you restart the indiserver.
+Otherwise you will get get an libcamera error when connecting to the camera.

 ## Known Limitations
 - Snoopying is not supported.